RestComm/documentation/README.md

 # Documentation
-Repository for documentation process for RestComm projects
+Repository for documentation process for Restcomm projects.
+All documentation is asciidoc based.